 We all judge.
 At times, it seems we cannot help ourselves.
+On social media, it’s an international sport.

-But, what if we tried?
+But what if we tried to stop?

 Think about it.
 We judge even the most inconsequential elements of life.

-• We judge the clothes people wear
+- The clothes people wear

 One of my missions in life is keeping an open mind – not judging too quickly.